d-zo/xMat/README.md

 The xMat is designed as a user routine and written in Fortran.
 Typically, the file `xmat.f` is used directly or compiled in some way with other programs.
-It was originally designed to calculate the stress response of a soil element given some specific initial conditions in simple Finite-Element-Simulations.
+It was originally designed to calculate the stress response of a soil element given some specific initial conditions for element tests.

 There is no warranty for the xMat and the correctness of the calculated results (see also `LICENSE` file).
 But if you encounter a bug or flawed behaviour, please report it if it wasn't reported yet.